-Three Reasons Why Rex Ryan Believes 49ers, Not Patriots, NFL’s Best Team
+NESN

-Either Rex Ryan is that high on the San Francisco 49ers or he still has an ax to grind against the New England Patriots.
+Either Rex Ryan is that high on the San Francisco 49ers or he still has an axe to grind with the New England Patriots.

 The former NFL head coach insisted Monday on ESPN’s “Get Up” that the 49ers, not the Patriots, are the best team in the NFL.

-Ryan offered this opinion hours after the Patriots’ 27-13 win over the Cleveland Browns improved New England’s record to 8-0, and the 49ers’ moved to 7-0 with 51-13 win over the Carolina Panthers on Sunday in Week 8.
+Ryan offered this opinion hours after the Patriots’ 27-13 win over the Cleveland Browns improved New England’s record to 8-0 and the 49ers moved to 7-0 with a 51-13 victory over the Carolina Panthers.

 “Not only are they (the 49ers) the best team in the NFC, they’re the best team in the NFL,” Ryan said. ” … their defense in my opinion, they suffocate people.
 This is the best defense in the league.